Soft Robots: Alternative Robot Design

 These are questions and issues engineers must consider as part of the engineering process when designing a robot.
 Will the best solution be hard or soft?
 Experimenting to better understand how varying approaches work is a first step for students getting started with robotics.

-- A science kit for the Grasping with Straws project is available in the Science Buddies Store.
-Students ready to take their design to the next level can explore the integration of servo motors and microprocessor boards, like ArduinoTM, to further control and automate their robots.
+- Students doing the Grasping with Straws: Make a Robot Hand Using Drinking Straws project and ready to take their design to the next level can explore the integration of servo motors and microprocessor boards, like ArduinoTM, to further control and automate their robots.

 - For more information on the ways in which engineers are borrowing designs from other animals, see Bio-inspired Robotics Engineering: Taking a Cue from Insects.

-- To experiment with building a different kind of underwater robot, see the Roaming Robots: Build Your Own Underwater Robot project.
+- To experiment with building a different kind of underwater robot, see the Build a Simple Underwater Robot project.